MoSafi2/BlazeSeq/benchmark/fastq-parser/Benchmarking.md

 Results are written to `benchmark_results_gzip_single.md` and `benchmark_results_gzip_single.json`; the plot script produces `assets/parser_gzip_single.png`.

+### BlazeSeq thread count (multi-threaded only)

+The **multi-threaded** gzip benchmark caps BlazeSeq’s rapidgzip decompression at **4 threads by default**.
+You can override this with the first script argument or the `GZIP_BLAZESEQ_THREADS` environment variable.
+The single-threaded benchmark always uses 1 thread.

 ### Output files

 - **Multi-threaded (default):** `benchmark_results_gzip.md`, `benchmark_results_gzip.json`